 Some people seem to have an axe to grind with PowerPoint, they couldn’t be more wrong.

-I recently heard a documentary that was devoted to saying how bad PowerPoint presentations are.
+I recently heard a documentary that was devoted to saying how bad most PowerPoint presentations are.
 The show aired interviews with people claiming to be expert speakers who didn’t hold back in their wrath for the Microsoft product.
 I have read articles by presentation trainers telling people they should avoid using PowerPoint.
-That’s people who don’t know what they are talking about passing on bad advice.
+Sadly, they sound like people who don’t know what they are talking about passing on bad advice.

 I have never seen a bad PowerPoint presentation, do you think you have?

-If you answered yes let me give you another perspective.
+If you answered yes, please allow me to give you another perspective.

 Think of it this way, have you ever seen a bad marker pen presentation?
 Have you ever seen a bad flip-chart presentation?
 Have you ever seen a bad video presentation?